Jim Mathews - President & CEO

 Bruce B. Becker - Vice President of Operations

-Bruce has been a long-time NARP member and most recently served as a Board Vice-Chairperson, before assuming his current NARP staff positiion in May 2015.
+Bruce has been a long-time NARP member and served as a Board Vice-Chairperson, before assuming his current NARP staff positiion in May 2015.

 Bruce's interest in passenger rail and public transportation policy extends back to his formative years.
-His father, Bill, was a civil engineer for the New York Central, Penn Central and Conrail, and he served his entire 39-year railroad career on the Mohawk Division between Albany and Syracuse.
-Bruce's first train ride was at 3 months old and his first cab ride came on the NYC's Empire State Express at age 6!
+His father, Bill, was a civil engineer for the New York Central System, Penn Central and Conrail, where he served his entire 39-year railroad career on the Mohawk Division between Albany and Syracuse, NY.
+Bruce's first train ride was at 3 months old; his solo ride was at age 5 and his first cab ride came on the NYC's Empire State Express at age 6!
 Since this time, Bruce has traveled extensively by rail across the US, Canada and abroad.
-He has served as the volunteer President of the Empire State Passengers Association for the past 14 years.
+He served as the volunteer President of the Empire State Passengers Association for 15 years concluding in 2016.

 Bruce has worked in the Hospitality Industry his entire career, having served increasingly responsible management roles with restaurants, national hotel chains and numerous private country clubs.
 Bruce has a B.S. in Business Administration from Bryant University, Smithfield, RI.

-Born in Utica, NY, Bruce now resides in beautiful Buffalo, NY with his wife and his two adult sons.
+Born in Utica, NY, Bruce now resides in beautiful Buffalo, NY with his wife Cindy and their two cats.
 Besides railroading, Bruce enjoys classical music, reading and cooking.

-A native of Seattle, WA, Abe is NARP's Coordinator of Resource Development.
-He received B.A. degrees in Economics and in French from Knox College (Galesburg IL) in 2011.
+A native of Seattle, WA, Abe is NARP's Director of Policy Research.
+He received a B.A. degrees in Economics and in French from Knox College (Galesburg IL) in 2011.
 While attending Knox, he was an intern with the Galesburg Regional Economic Development Association, in the fall of 2009.
 He also studied abroad in Besancon, France (January-June 2010) and served on the Student Senate and—alongside college president Roger Taylor—on the school’s Sustainability Committee.

 His professional work since graduating has been as a wine salesman, and as a Tour Guide in Seattle’s Underground.
 He has a strong knowledge of railroading.
 A major paper he wrote at Knox concerned the economic history of transportation infrastructure in the 20th century, with a view to making “more accessible the epic socio-political struggle that played out between road and rail,” which caught the interest of BNSF officials and culminated with dinner aboard the BNSF business train.
 He was awarded grants to attend the 2010 and 2011 Railvolution conferences.
 He was an active member of both All Aboard Washington and NARP before joining as a staff member.